Esri/esri-gnip/ReadMe.md

 ### Writing to an ArcGIS Feature Service
 You must have the URL to a target Feature Service with editing enabled and a specific set of attributes (see [Creating a target Feature Service](#creating-a-target-feature-service) below).

-Once you have that URL, use the esri-gnip module like this:
+Once you have that URL, initialize the esri-gnip writer and write records like this:

 ``` JavaScript
 var esriGnip = require('esri-gnip');